 Faithfulness in the Afternoon of Life

 If you receive the Daily Treasure online devotional, then you know that this week we are getting a glimpse into the life of Deborah, the only female judge of Israel.
 During one of the darkest periods in my own journey, Deborah’s response to “dying village life” encouraged and equipped me to respond with strength to the devastating hopelessness that followed the death of our sixteen-year-old son.
-My enemies were not brutal soldiers but the power of grief, depression, sorrow, anger pressed hard against my heart, threatening to break it beyond repair.
+My enemies were not brutal soldiers but the still powerful grief, depression, sorrow, and anger; enemies that pressed hard against my heart, threatening to break it beyond repair.

 Deborah’s iconic declaration, “Village life ceased, ceased until I, Deborah, arose, arose a mother in Israel” pierced the dark shroud created by my enemies in a way that encouraged me to rise up and face these enemies head on in the power of the love and grace of my God.